Winners of the Hill & Smith PLC Safety Leadership Award

 At Joseph Ash Galvanizing, we strive to ensure our employees drive safely and efficiently when collecting and delivering projects to our customers.
 As part of this process, we provide a fleet of modern and reliable trucks and regular driver training.

-Our training efforts have recently received a boost at Joseph Ash because Simon Keane – Group H&S Transport Manager – has successfully gained DCPC training centre approval from JAUPT, this allows him to train other drivers and write approved driver safety course materials.
+Our training efforts have recently received a boost at Joseph Ash because Simon Keane – Group H&S Transport Manager – has successfully gained DCPC training centre approval from JAUPT.
+This allows him to train other drivers and write approved driver safety course materials.
 In addition, classes will be delivered to other colleagues across our plants, helping them increase their driver safety and vocational training.

 Simon’s first course is titled ‘Load Build and Load Restraint Principles’.
 He also plans to write more classes based around: